IBM/aspera-cli/docs/README.erb.md

 The authentication method is controled by option `auth`.

-For a _quick start_, follow the mandatory and sufficient section: [API Client Registration](#clientreg) (auth=web) as well as [<%=$prst%> for Aspera on Cloud](#aocpreset).
+For a _quick start_, follow the mandatory and sufficient section: [API Client Registration](#clientreg) (auth=web) as well as [<%=prst%> for Aspera on Cloud](#aocpreset).

 For a more convenient, browser-less, experience follow the [JWT](#jwt) section (auth=jwt) in addition to Client Registration.

 In Oauth, a "Bearer" token are generated to authenticate REST calls.
-Bearer tokens are valid for a period of time.<%=$tool%> saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.
+Bearer tokens are valid for a period of time.<%=tool%> saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.

 ### <a name="clientreg"></a>Optional: API Client Registration

 If you use the built-in client_id and client_secret, skip this and do not set them in next section.

-Else you can use a specific OAuth API client_id, the first step is to declare <%=$tool%> in Aspera on Cloud using the admin interface.
+Else you can use a specific OAuth API client_id, the first step is to declare <%=tool%> in Aspera on Cloud using the admin interface.

 (official documentation: <https://ibmaspera.com/help/admin/organization/registering_an_api_client> ).